trimailov/xp_tracker/README.md

 -   Tasks have fields for iteration and developer;
 -   Web-app calculates all estimated work time and all spent work time;
 -   Developers are selected from a dropdown.

+For production in settings.py `DEBUG` option must be set to `False`